jvandertil/blog/content/posts/2018-08-13_HelloWorld.md

 I'll usually blog about things I've solved as a form of documentation, which I hope will help someone else as well.

 ## Used technology
-Since this is a technology blog, I'll list the technology that powers this blog (this is subject to change, but I'll update any changes I make).
+Since this is a technology blog, I'll list the technology that powers this blog currently.

 ### Hugo
 The blog is powered by [Hugo](https://www.gohugo.io), which is a static site generator written in the [Go](https://www.golang.org) programming language.